- Background and General Policy Information

 Where should I send a new consulting agreement so it can be reviewed and approved in accordance with the Conflict of Interest policy?

 Besides submitting it to your Departmental Executive Officer/manager, the agreement should also be forwarded to the VPMA/Conflict of Interest Office at email@example.com.
-The process for obtaining an approved consulting agreement is outlined here.
+For more information, view the Faculty/Staff Consulting Contract Approval Process.

 May I obtain a template consulting agreement from the COI Office?